defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 ## Background

-The WebApp Operator deploys the `CustomResourceDefinition` for WebApp, then watches and reconciles against instances of WebApps to ensure the desired state meets the actual cluster state.
+The WebApp Operator deploys the WebApp `CustomResourceDefinition`, then watches and reconciles against instances of WebApps to ensure the desired state meets the actual cluster state.

 The WebApp instance represents a `Deployment` object with configurable replicas, a `Service`, and a `ConfigMap` that has a `index.html` file that can be configured to a specific language, and theme.
 The resources the Operator deploys contain `ownerReferences`, causing a cascading delete effect when the WebApp instance is deleted.